ykumards/dwriter/README.md

 - `npm run tauri dev` opens the app in Tauri dev mode (which is basically Edge browser)
 - `npm run tauri build` to build the tauri app.
 The packaged app can be found in the releases folder (`src-tauri/target/release/bundle/`)

+## Credits

+The app uses `j-hartmann/emotion-english-distilroberta-base` with ONNX runtime and WASM to serve.
+Leave them a  ❤️️!